Summary of Qlarant Grant Awards ~ 2018 – 2019 Grant Cycle

 Girls in the Game is committed to promoting the health and wellness of girls, educating them about alternatives to violence and strengthening underserved communities.
 Every girl has the opportunity to find her voice, discover her strength and lead with confidence through fun and active sports, and health and leadership programs.
 Qlarant Foundation funds support the After School Program in Baltimore City.

-The Shirley Grace Pregnancy Center’s Holistic Opportunities for Prevention and Education Program addresses the current gap in services offered to high-risk pregnant women on the Lower Eastern Shore.
+Grace Center for Maternal and Women’s Health’s Holistic Opportunities for Prevention and Education Program (HOPE) addresses the current gap in services offered to high-risk pregnant women on the Lower Eastern Shore.
 The Program targets poverty stricken and ill-informed women facing pre-partum or postpartum depression as well as addiction.
 Holistic healing is characterized by the treatment of the whole person, taking into account the mind, body and spirit as well as environmental and social factors.

 Qlarant Foundation provides support to the University Legal Services Jail and Advocacy Project, Transition from Incarceration to Community.
 The program advocates for access to health care, mental health care, and comprehensive reentry support for currently incarcerated DC adults with mental illness and co-occurring substance use disorders.